ng-alain/delon/docs/scaffold.en-US.md

 **_mock**

-The Mock data rules directory, if you create a project via [Command Line Tools] (/cli), you can specify the `--mock` parameter to determine if the Mock function is required.
+The Mock data rules directory, if you create a project via [Command Line Tools](/cli), you can specify the `--mock` parameter to determine if the Mock function is required.

 **src/app/core/core.module.ts**